kaputnikGo/PilferShushJammer/README.md

 **Changes:**
-- bugfix : add context for entryLogger
+- bugfix : remove context for entryLogger
+- caution text to system YELLOW
+- adb print cleanup
+-
 - language : use blocklist/allowlist to improve clarity because blacklist/whitelist are not even metaphors
 - Spanish language translation via https://github.com/sguinetti
 - add README dialog to app for more detailed info and link to project page